AagamGada/AagamGada/README.md

 <!-- - 🌱 I’m currently learning python
 - 👯 I’m currently looking for a job
 - 💬 Ask me about Web Developmen -->
-A passionate Full Stack Software Developer 🚀 having an experience of building Web applications with JavaScript / ReactJS / NodeJS / ExpressJS / MongoDB some other cool libraries and frameworks.
+A passionate Coder 🚀 having an experience of building Web applications with JavaScript / ReactJS / NodeJS / ExpressJS / MongoDB some other cool libraries and frameworks.
+Ialso know to deploy applications with Nginx for doing reverse proxing and running multiple application within single instance.

 ### 💼 My Major Projects :
 * Social-Hunt - MERN application to share posts to other users [Socail-Hunt](https://social-hunt-mern.herokuapp.com/)